mattarderne/rdrn.dev/about.md

 exclude: true
 ---

+# About

+Hey, I’m currently helping businesses define and build data analytics capabilities as an independent consultant.
+I’m also building [focal](https://hellofocal.com) as co-founder.

+Get in touch: <a href="mailto:{{ site.email }}?subject=Let's talk data">{{ site.email }}</a>
+ / <a href="https://twitter.com/{{ site.twitter }}">@{{ site.twitter }}</a>

+---

-This page is about me broadly, while work related [advisory](/advisory) and [engineering](/engineering) are in those links.
+This page is about me broadly, while work related can be found in [engineering](/engineering).

 I like to treat this page as a bit of a personal garden.
 I've got a few links below, mostly related to things I'm currently interested in or have been interested in.
-I'm preferring the un-walled garden of a website that is entirely mine to do with whatever I feel like.

 <- Highlights are linked on the left.
-Feel free to take a look around!
+Feel free to take a look around.

-ps - this page has an RSS feed, which I use to post blogs.
-Keep in touch!
+ps - this page has an [RSS feed](/feed.xml), I recommend [feedly](https://feedly.com/)

 # About me